 In the years before the referendum on Britain's exit from the European Union, the traumatic everyday life of the people of Belfast was quite invisible to the rest of the Kingdom.
 The national media sporadically covered individual incidents if they were serious enough, but there was virtually no public discourse on the situation in Northern Ireland, not even through astonishment at what is happening within the borders of a developed, progressive democracy.
 Only, through popular culture, the awareness of the Troubles survives, but above all through the depiction of "terrorist" activities of the Irish Republican Army, without showing the other side of the conflict.
 In the film The Iron Lady, Margaret Thatcher, played by Meryl Streep, narrowly escapes the bombing at the Conservative Party conference in Brighton in 1984.
 Late last year, millions of fans around the world of the Netflix series the Crown watched the jaw-dropping scene when a small fishing boat with Prince Charles' favourite uncle, Lord Mountbatten, and his fourteen-year-old grandson, unexpectedly explodes.

 Nevertheless, it was Brexit that brought Northern Ireland back into the political spotlight in recent years.
-How to divorce the European Union, when peace in Ireland is based on the economic unity of the Union, the free movement of people and goods and the absence of a "hard" border between the north and the republic?
+How to divorce the European Union, when peace in Ireland is based on the economic unity of the EU, the free movement of people and goods and the absence of a "hard" border between the north and the republic?
 During the negotiations on leaving the European Union, which were led by Theresa May for three years, the issue of peace in Ireland was central.
 Her "soft Brexit" was the result of a paradoxical political conundrum: we want complete economic independence for the whole of the United Kingdom, but without customs and the border with the Republic of Ireland, ie the European Union, and without the border in the Irish Sea (customs between Great Britain and Northern Ireland).
 At that point, the Northern Ireland Democratic Unionist Party (DUP), which with its MPs in Westminster provided a majority to the conservative government, established itself as an important political factor.
 Although not wanting borders at sea or on land, the DUP, with its pro-British policy, was closer to the right-wing current in the Conservative Party, who together blocked Theresa May's soft Brexit, leading to her resignation and the arrival of Boris Johnson as prime minister.
 However, when Johnson won a comfortable majority for the Conservatives in snap elections and therefore secured support "hard" Brexit, the DUP lost its influence in Westminster, and so did Northern Ireland cease to be a stumbling block in Parliament.

 Edward and Stephen agree that this series of events clearly showed that no one really cares about Northern Ireland, that it is a pain in the neck for both London, and Dublin and Brussels.
-The complex issue of the Northern Irish identity, outside the European Union that united the island until recently, and where Catholics are grater Irish than Irish and Protestants grater British than the British, can only be solved by strengthening the Northern Irish identity, says Stephen.
+The complex issue of the Northern Irish identity, outside the European Union that united the island until recently, and where Catholics are grater Irish than the Irish and Protestants grater British than the British, can only be solved by strengthening the Northern Irish identity, says Stephen.
 The concept of Northern Ireland is actually the corner stone of the 1998 Belfast peace agreement.
 Ed explains that the embodiment of that idea was an unexpected, even comic friendship of two war enemies Martin McGuinness, the commander of the Irish Republican Army, and Ian Paisley, a politician who referred to the Pope as antichrist in the European Parliament.
 McGuinness and Paisley settled on the idea of Northern Irishness and started a friendship that was a symbol of peace.